MLB Odds: Red Sox Slim Home Favorites In Fenway Park Clash With Yankees

 The Boston Red Sox will open a three-game series with the rival New York Yankees on Tuesday night as -140 home betting favorites at sportsbooks monitored by OddsShark.com.

-Boston returns home after going 3-3 on its six-game road trip, capped by losing two of three against the first-place Baltimore Orioles, which leaves the Red Sox sitting in third place in the division, a half-game back of the Yankees going into Tuesday’s Yankees vs. Red Sox matchup at Fenway Park.
+Boston returns home after going 3-3 on its six-game road trip, capped by losing two of three against the first-place Baltimore Orioles, which leaves the Red Sox sitting in third place in the American League East division, a half-game back of the Yankees going into Tuesday’s Yankees vs. Red Sox matchup at Fenway Park.

 The Red Sox hit the road on a high after taking three of four from the Tampa Bay Rays, and added a pair of road wins over the struggling Toronto Blue Jays.
-But Boston struggled offensively in Baltimore, tallying just two total runs in two losses before bouncing back for a 6-2 win as narrow -102 road underdogs on Sunday.
+But Boston struggled offensively in Baltimore, tallying just two total runs in two losses before bouncing back for a 6-2 win as narrow -102 road underdogs Sunday.

-The Red Sox have averaged just 4.05 runs per game this season, scoring four or fewer runs in five of their past seven, and sit last in the American League with just 11 total home runs this season.
+The Red Sox have averaged just 4.05 runs per game this season, scoring four or fewer runs in five of their past seven, and sit last in the AL with just 11 total home runs this season.

 Conversely, the club’s pitching staff has surrendered just six earned runs in 30 innings of work over the past five games, fueling a 4-0-1 run for the UNDER in totals betting, according to the OddsShark MLB Database.